Greenhills (mixed-use development): Redevelopment

 Most of the lease were expired by 2002, and most of the companies which the facilities were leased to did not make any significant improvements or renovations since their lease contracts were about to expire.
 Greenhills lost tenants and visitors as other shopping centers opened in other parts of Metro Manila.
 Ortigas & Company, initially planned to sell the complex but decided against it and started to redevelop the complex themselves.
 A new management team was set up in late 2001 to facilitate the complex's redevelopment.

 Among the first redevelopments was the renovation of the Greenhills Theater into the Greenhills Theatre Mall.
 The Greenhills Theatre Mall was reopened to the public on January 27, 2002.
 Previously the facility which houses two theaters, had fallen to near-disuse, occasionally opening only for special event of corporations and Christian fellowships.

 The Virra Mall was also renovated from January to December 2005.
-The former Virra Mall, built in 1975 and sculptural design done by architect José María Zaragoza, was demolished in January 2005.
+The former Virra Mall, built in 1975 and sculptural design done by architect José María Zaragoza, was demolished in January 2005 and was reopened in May 2006 as V-Mall.
+The renovation also resulted in the entry of SM-operated stores such as Ace Hardware, Watsons, and Toy Kingdom, as well as an expansion of the Chapel of the Holy Family.

 Another redevelopment project composed of two phase costing around ₱25 billion was started in 2010.
 The first phase was completed in 2013, with the introduction of more parking and retail space, cinemas and The Viridian, a 53-storey residential condominium, with turnover to residents made in April 2016.
 The new relocated Unimart, occupying the first two levels (including Anson's) of the new Greenhills Carpark Building built next to the one-storey Unimart site, opened on July 2, 2017.
 The latter is now the site of the expansion of Greenhills' Main Mall.

-The Annapolis carpark has been demolished to give way for the construction of The Connor, its 2nd residential tower in the complex.
-V-Mall's foodcourt has been closed and is now converted into a new zone with restaurants.
+The Annapolis carpark has been demolished to give way for the construction of The Connor, its second residential tower in the complex.
+V-Mall's food court has been closed and is now converted into a new zone with restaurants.